tomasosarte/attentive-control-dataset/README.md

 - Apply the transformations as configured,
 - Save the transformed dataset in the specified output directory.

+## 🛠️ Adding New Transformations

+1. Create a new module in `src/transformations/` and implement a class inheriting from `Transformation`.
+2. Decorate the class with `@register_transformation("your_name")`.
+3. Optionally create a corresponding configuration class extending `TransformationConfig` and override `to_kwargs()` to map config fields to the arguments expected by the transformation.
+4. Use the new transformation in your YAML configuration by referencing its registered name under `type`.

 ## 📚 Reference

 If you use this tool or build on it, please cite: